helm/helm-www/content/zh/docs/helm/helm.md

-      --kube-token string               bearer token used for authentication --kubeconfig string               path to the kubeconfig file -n, --namespace string                namespace scope for this request --registry-config string          path to the registry config file (default "~/.config/helm/registry/config.json") --repository-cache string         path to the file containing cached repository indexes (default "~/.cache/helm/repository")
+      --kube-token string               bearer token used for authentication --kubeconfig string               path to the kubeconfig file -n, --namespace string                namespace scope for this request --qps float32                     queries per second used when communicating with the Kubernetes API, not including bursting
+      --registry-config string          path to the registry config file (default "~/.config/helm/registry/config.json") --repository-cache string         path to the file containing cached repository indexes (default "~/.cache/helm/repository")
       --repository-config string        path to the file containing repository names and URLs (default "~/.config/helm/repositories.yaml")